yanatan16/exchequer/README.md

 # exchequer [![Build Status][1]][2]

 A `map[string]interface{}` query utility belt.
 I didn't like many of the [other](https://github.com/jmoiron/jsonq) [query](http://godoc.org/github.com/bitly/go-simplejson) libraries for arbitrary objects in Go, so I made my own.
 Specifically, I wanted one-liner capability with reflection of array index or map key without tying it directly to JSON.
+Its really easy to use and follows idiomatic Go.

 ## Documentation